jaesparza/radio-beacon/README.md

 ```C
 #define QRSS_MESSAGE "CQ OZ/EA2ECV"
 ```
-Additionally, the timing can be configured through the following definitions in the QRSS.h file.
+Additionally, the QRSS timing can be configured through the following definitions in the QRSS.h file.
 It is a must to configure it to suit your needs.
 ```C
 #define QRSS_DOT    2000 // Duration of a dot in milliseconds
 #define QRSS_WEIGHT 3 // Dash-dot weight, DASH duration = QRSS_DOT * QRSS_WEIGHT